Eczema and Stress: Understanding the Connection and How to Manage It

 Reducing stress levels can have a positive impact on your skin.
 Consider these stress-relief methods:

-- Exercise Regularly: Physical activity not only improves your mood but also boosts your overall health.
+- Exercising regularly not only improves your mood but also boosts your overall health.

 3. Adopt a Skin-Friendly Lifestyle